What is Link Relevance score (LRS)

 Which use cases can LRS be used for

 One of the disadvantages that typically accompanies qualitative data is that it is difficult to be compared with other data and often requires a subjective interpretation.

-Link Relevance Score, however, offers many advantages as it manages to quantify, qualitative data and present it in a manageable way, which should help marketers to get even better results at their job of link building.
+Link Relevance Score, however, offers many advantages as it manages to quantify, qualitative data and present it in a manageable way, which should help SEOs to get even better results with their efforts of building links.

-LRS can be used in many ways and you may find that you can use it in your very own way with your case.
+LRS can be used in many ways and you may find that you can use it in your very own way with your unique case.
 These examples below come from use cases, which we often experience LRS being used for:

 Review existing link profile based on relevance.